microfarad-de/water-sensor/README.md

 **NOTE**

 The implementation described in the repository is still work in progress.
 The water level sensor is not fully accurate.
-One improvement suggestion is to isolate one of the sensor electrodes using a dielectrict material and reduce the value of resistor R1 accordingly.
+One improvement suggestion is to isolate one of the sensor electrodes using a dielectric material and reduce the value of resistor R1 accordingly.

 ---